fbpx

 • Building a Solicitation and Stewardship Strategy: A major gift officer will know the best approach for soliciting major gifts, including how to appeal to a prospect’s interests and maintain their continued support with a dedicated stewardship plan.

-By outsourcing these tasks, you can focus on other important initiatives with peace of mind that your nonprofit has a strong major donor approach in place.
+By outsourcing these tasks, you can focus on other important initiatives with peace of mind that your nonprofit has a strong approach in place to find major donors.

 Once your nonprofit has identified a solid list of prospects, you can map out a cultivation plan.
 Develop relationships with major donors through strategic outreach, meetings, and events.
 In the end, you should have a reliable pool of donors who can drive meaningful support to your cause.